 A significant portion of reimbursement for skilled nursing services comes from Medicaid.
-In fact, Medicaid is our largest source of revenue, accounting for 45.2% of our revenue for both the three months ended March 31, 2024 and 2023, respectively.
+In fact, Medicaid is our largest source of revenue, accounting for ~~45.2%~~ 46.1% and ~~45.6%~~ of our revenue for both the three and six months ended ~~March 31, 2024~~ June 30, 2024, respectively, and ~~2023~~, 46.0% and 45.6% for the three and six months ended ~~June 30, 2023~~, respectively.
 Medicaid is a state-administered program financed by both state funds and matching federal funds.
 Medicaid spending has increased rapidly in recent years, becoming a significant component of state budgets, which has led both the federal government and many states to institute measures aimed at controlling the growth of Medicaid spending, and in some instances reducing aggregate Medicaid spending.
 Since a significant portion of our revenue is generated from our skilled nursing independent subsidiaries in California, Texas and Arizona, any budget reductions or delays in these states could adversely affect our net patient service revenue and profitability.
 Due to recent fluctuations in state budgets many of the states in which we operate (including those with current budget surpluses), are seeking to contain costs on Medicaid outlays for SNFs, and any such decline could adversely affect our financial condition and results of operations.